getcarina/getcarina.com/_best-practices/container-technologies-scheduling-management.md

 *For efficient isolation of resources facilitating different types of workloads and frameworks, use the Mesos distributed systems kernel.*

-Within a container cluster, service and resource schedulers and managers are tools that are aware of the underlying resources available, are capable of placing tasks across the cluster in a specified and expected manner, abide by rules and constraints, and can offer the ability to execute tasks and services.
+Within a container cluster, service and resource schedulers and managers are tools that track the availablity of underlying resources, place tasks across the cluster in a specified and expected manner, abide by rules and constraints, and offer the ability to execute tasks and services.

 In the container ecosystem, the need for specialized tools for service and resource scheduling becomes evident in complex recurring situations such as:

-- the lifecycle of installing and maintaining the Docker engine and its dependencies
+- The lifecycle of installing and maintaining the Docker engine and its dependencies
-- setting up the requirements needed by your applications
+- Setting up the requirements needed by your applications
-- servicing the system you implement for orchestration and management of your container cluster
+- Servicing the system you implement for orchestration and management of your container cluster

-To be clear, service/resource schedulers and managers do just that: they allocate the resources needed to execute a job, such as the execution of Docker containers.

-However, by themselves, resource scheduling technologies should not be seen as options to create a Platform-as-a-Service offering or to solely orchestrate a set of containers.
+To be clear, schedulers allocate the resources needed to execute a job, such as the execution of Docker containers, but it takes more than scheduling to create a Platform-as-a-Service offering.
+Schedulers assign work to resources; orchestrators ensure that the resources necessary to perform the work are available when needed.
+For example, if scheduled work requires load balancing, failure recovery, and scaling, an orchestrator creates an environment in which those services are available and then a scheduler can send work to make use of those services.
-These tools serve a far
-more basic purpose in respect to Docker services' requirements such as load balancing, failure recovery, deployment, and scaling;
-these are handled by an actual orchestrator sitting on top of your stack.

-Therefore, just because they can run any service or task from a simple ``hello world`` application to a much more complex stack across a cluster to instantiating a Docker container on said cluster, this does not mean that they should be fully in charge of container orchestration.
+A scheduler can run any
+service or task from a simple ``hello world`` application to instantiating a Docker container on a cluster, but you are likely to need an orchestration tool to work with it; for some suggestions, read [Introduction to container technologies: orchestration and management of container clusters](/container-technologies-orchestration-clusters/).

-The technologies described below are the current front-runners in the industry with regards to service and resource scheduling.
+The technologies described below are the current front-runners in the industry with regard to service and resource scheduling.

 ### Apache’s “Mesos”

-Mesos is a distributed systems kernel.
+Mesos is a distributed systems kernel developed by Apache.
 It is built using the same principles as the Linux kernel but at a different level of abstraction.
 The Mesos kernel runs on every machine and provides APIs for resource management